 This virtual machine runs CMS.
 It contains a 192 disk that will become each Linux user ID's read-only 191 disk.
-It is no longer needed to run REXX EXECs as all the "heavy lifting" is now done with Linux scripts.

 3.0.0.2 S11CLONE

 This virtual machine is "the cloner".
 It runs a Linux system that contains the tools used for cloning and to modify the golden read-write Linux image on S11RWGLD into a read-only root Linux image that shares file systems using DCSSs and an NSS onto S11ROGLD.